rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 But he said to him, Man, who made me a judge or arbitrator over you? ^1214

-And he said to them, Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions. ^1215
+And he said to them, Take care, and be on your guard against all covetousness, for one's life does not consist in the abundance of his possessions. ^1215

 And he told them a parable, saying, The land of a rich man produced plentifully, ^1216

-and he thought to himself, What shall I do, for I have nowhere to store my crops? ^1217
+and he thought to himself, 'What shall I do, for I have nowhere to store my crops?' ^1217

-And he said, I will do this : I will tear down my barns and build larger ones, and there I will store all my grain and my goods. ^1218
+And he said, 'I will do this: I will tear down my barns and build larger ones, and there I will store all my grain and my goods. ^1218

-And I will say to my soul, Soul, you have ample goods laid up for many years; relax, eat, drink, be merry. ^1219
+And I will say to my soul, Soul, you have ample goods laid up for many years; relax, eat, drink, be merry.' ^1219

-But God said to him, Fool!
-This night your soul is required of you, and the things you have prepared, whose will they be? ^1220
+But God said to him, 'Fool!
+This night your soul is required of you, and the things you have prepared, whose will they be?' ^1220

 So is the one who lays up treasure for himself and is not rich toward God. ^1221